hydra-synth/hydra-synth/README.md

 #### Non-global mode [in progress]
-If makeGlobal is set to false, buffers and functions can be accessed via the hydra instance.
+If makeGlobal is set to false, buffers and functions can be accessed via the synth property of the hydra instance.
 Note that sources and buffers are contained in an array and accessed by index.
 E.g.:
 ```
-hydra.s[0].initCam()
-hydra.osc().out(hydra.o[0])
+let synth = hydra.synth
+synth.osc().out()
+synth.s0.initCam()
 ```

 #### Custom render loop